felipetovarhenao/stringnode/README.md

 ]
 ```

-Additionally, quantization information can be included when needed:
+- Additionally, `<quantization>` information can be included when necessary:

 ```python
 [ `quantization